kstange/MerchantPlus/README.md

 # About Merchant Plus

-This addon provides a modern update to merchant interfaces in WoW.
+This addon provides a modern update to merchant (vendor) interfaces in WoW.

 You can install this addon from [CurseForge](https://www.curseforge.com/wow/addons/merchant-plus "CurseForge"), [Wago](https://addons.wago.io/addons/merchant-plus), or [WoWInterface](https://www.wowinterface.com/downloads/info???-MerchantPlus.html).